Statue for Maud Gonne Campaign: Phase 1 Update #1

 • What else?

-• Review process to draw up a panel of artists for consideration
+• Create a review process to draw up a panel of artists for consideration to make the statue

 • Artist selection process